 To avoid suffering the fate of a data breach, enterprises need to take proactive measures, dig deep and understand their identities’ effective (end-to-end) permissions to protect data and ensure operational stability.
-All organizations should prioritize protecting the new identity perimeter in their technology ecosystem in 2021, which will reduce risk to the business, increase security, and enforce compliance.
+All organizations should prioritize protecting the new identity perimeter in their technology ecosystem in 2021, reducing risk to the business, increasing security, and enforcing compliance.

-A non-people identity can take on many forms with your cloud but in general, they can act intelligently and make decisions on behalf of traditional people identity.
-Think bots, serverless functions, infrastructure of code, and compute resources.
+A non-people identity can take on many forms with your cloud, but they can generally act intelligently and make decisions on behalf of traditional people identity.
+Think bots, serverless functions, the infrastructure of code, and compute resources.
 Every time you implement a new technology solution into your organization, you introduce a unique identity to the business, with its own set of risks.
-Due to digital transformation, nowadays, there are far more non-person identities than person identities which means that your risk profile is increasing, oftentimes in ways and areas that you are completely unaware of.
+Due to digital transformation, there are far more non-person identities than person identities, which means your risk profile is increasing, often in ways and areas unknown to you.